codemachin/TotalSolutions/README.md

 	1) Login(encrypted)
 	2) Signup(encrypted)
+	3) Facebook and google login and signup using passport js.
 	3) Ticket Raising panel - User facing
 		~ A View to create a ticket.
 		~ File upload upto 20 MB.